ajeetraina/dhi-sample-demos/cert-manager-controller/guide/guides.md

 The controller is typically deployed as part of a complete cert-manager installation in Kubernetes.

+> **Note:** The Docker Hardened Image uses the string `nonroot` as the user, which causes a
+> `CreateContainerConfigError` with Kubernetes' `runAsNonRoot` validation.
+You must explicitly set `runAsUser: 65532`
+> in the security context to resolve this.

 The following example shows a Deployment configuration for cert-manager-controller:

 ```yaml